 NOTE: You can recover only files that you have previously backed up.
-HP recommends that you use HP Recovery Manager to create a set of recovery discs (entire drive backup) as soon as you set up your computer.
+HP recommends that you use HP Recovery Manager to create a set of recovery discs (an entire drive backup) as soon as you set up your computer.

 Recovery Manager software allows you to repair or restore the system if you experience system failure or instability.
-Recovery Manager works from recovery discs or from a dedicated recovery partition (select models only) on the hard drive.
-However, if your computer includes a solid-state drive (SSD), you may not have a recovery partition.
-If that is the case, recovery discs have been included with your computer.
-Use these discs to recover your operating system and software.
+Recovery Manager works from recovery discs you created (select models only) or purchased, or from a dedicated recovery partition on the hard drive or solid-state drive (SSD).